 In the above figure, you can see, edge, face and vertex of the cube.
 Here, L stands for length, B stands for breadth and H stands for height.
-We can see, the length, breadth and height of the cube, which represents the edges of the cube, connects at a single point which is the vertex.
+We can see the length, breadth and height of the cube, which represents the edges of the cube, connected at a single point which is the vertex.
 The faces of the cube are connected by four vertices.
 Since the cube is a 3D shape, the two important parameters used to measure the cube are surface area and volume.
 Now let us discuss the properties of the cube along with the formula for surface area and volume.

 Surface Area and Volume Formula For Cube

 Surface Area of a Cube

 We know that for any shape, the area is defined as the region occupied by it in a plane.
-A cube is a three-dimensional object, therefore, the area occupied by it will be in 3d plane.
+A cube is a three-dimensional object, therefore, the area occupied by it will be in a 3d plane.
 Since a cube has six faces, therefore, we need to calculate the surface area of the cube, covered by each face.
-Hence, the formula for surface area is given by:
+The formula to find the surface area can be found as given below.